Turkey Suddenly Restores Access to Instagram After More Than a Week - ExBulletin

 Turkey Suddenly Restores Access to Instagram After More Than a Week

-Istanbul — Turkey restored access to Instagram on Saturday evening, after more than a week of a nationwide blockade.
+ISTANBUL (AP) — Turkey restored access to Instagram late Saturday after more than a week of a nationwide shutdown.
+The Information and Communications Technology (ICT) Authority had banned access to Instagram on Aug.
+8.

+ISTANBUL (AP) Türkiye Access restored to Instagram Saturday evening, after more than a week of nationwide lockdown.

-On August 2, the Information and Communications Technology Authority (ITCA) banned access to Instagram without providing a specific reason.
-Government officials later said the ban was imposed because the social network was not complying with Turkish laws.
+The Information and Communications Technology Authority banned access to Instagram on August 2 without providing a specific reason.
+Government officials later said The ban was imposed because the social media platform failed to comply with Turkish laws.

 “During our discussions with Instagram officials, they assured us that our demands would be met, especially those regarding criminal activities, and promised us that we would work together on a way to censor users,” Abdulkadir Uraloglu, Turkey’s Minister of Transport and Infrastructure, wrote on the social media platform X on Saturday.